 LIFEWORX4ME™ is a suite of workshops specifically designed for young people.
 The interactive nature of the workshops provides them with insight into how they to like to communicate, learn and work, as well as gain a greater awareness of and appreciation for how others think and behave.

-These workshops are based on viewing images, listening to scenarios and numbering preferences on a SCORE CARD that they take home with them.
+The LIFEWORX4ME™ workshops are based on viewing images, listening to scenarios and numbering preferences on a SCORE CARD that they take home with them.
 The young people are constantly moving around and interacting with each other but also get time to self-reflect and consider how they can utilise their news skills in their world.
-By the end of these workshops the young people have gained a greater understanding of themselves and others, and take the results away with them so friends, family and teachers are able to read and learn about the preferences of the teen.
+By the end of these workshops the young people have gained a greater understanding of themselves and others, and take the results away with them so friends, family and teachers are able to read and learn about the preferences of the young person.

 LIFEWORX4ME™ is about preferences not labels.
 It is about similarities and differences and learning about both.
 It is about improving interpersonal communication and enhancing self-esteem.